JeremyXD/BlinkID-for-phone/README.md

 The package contains Visual Studio 2012 solution(can open in VS 2013) that contains everything you need to get you started with _BlinkID_ library.
 Demo project _BlinkIDDemo_ for Windows Phone 8.0 is included in solution containing the example use of _BlinkID_ library.

 _BlinkID_ is supported on Windows Phone 8.0.
-Windows Phone 8.1 can be supported with minor changes and Windows Phone 10 is expected to be supported soon.
+Windows Phone 8.1 can be supported with minor changes.

+**This project is no longer actively maintained.**

 # <a name="quickStart"></a> Quick Start